+44 (0)1872 487 500 Open an Account

-This article will explain the overall history, the highs, lows & trends of the British Pound to US Dollar rate, why you should be wary of forecasts, and how to get a better rate.
+Below you will find out the live Pound to Dollar exchange rate, the highs, lows & averages of the Pound to Dollar rate, why you should be wary of forecasts, and how to get a better rate.

 The Highest GBP to USD rate ever